Polymer/old-docs-site/app/2.0/start/first-element/step-4.md

 Of course, a button isn't a button if you can't click it.

 To toggle the button, we will add an event listener.
-To make event listener methods available, we will include the methods we need by importing and using the `Polymer.GestureEventListeners` mixin.
+To ensure that gesture events work the same way across different browsers, we'll use the `GestureEventListeners` mixin.
+This mixin provides a tap event that works like the standard click event on desktop browsers, and like a native tap event on mobile browsers.

+A mixin is a class that defines a set of related functions and is never instantiated.
+When you use a mixin class, you inherit only its behaviours.
+For more information, see Justin Fagnani's blog post: ["Real" Mixins with JavaScript Classes](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/).

-Import the mixin by adding it to the HTML Imports in `icon-toggle.html`:
+Import the `Polymer.GestureEventListeners` mixin by adding it to the HTML Imports in `icon-toggle.html`:

  icon-toggle.html { .caption }